G-HT4TFH19W6

 Adjusting flour when using store bought toffee bits:

-I would remove 2 TBSP of flour.
+I would remove 2 TBSP of flour since store bought toffee isn't as buttery.

 Add ¾ cup (170g) unsalted butter to a saucepan and cook over medium heat, stirring frequently, until the butter foams, the milk solids turn golden brown, and it smells nutty.